 “The passenger would open the pack and first put the fresh sterile gloves onto their hands.
 Then put the face mask on, then the face shield, then to go onto the coach and find where they’re going to be seated.
 They can then open one of the sanitisers and decontaminate the area around the seat — the handles, storage tray, seat belt and seat belt harnesses.
 At that point they can remove their gloves and place them back into the bag,” outlines Rosenfeld.

 Passengers would continue to wear the face mask over their nose and mouth.
 Face coverings must be worn on public transport in England.
-Continuing to wear the face shield would be optional, depending on the perceived risk of fellow passengers.
+Continuing to wear the face shield would be optional, depending on the perceived risk to fellow passengers.

-Prevailing thought is that face shields act as PPE against airborne droplets released when people sneeze and cough.
+The prevailing thought is that face shields act as PPE against airborne droplets released when people sneeze and cough.

 Establishing TravSafe as a business

 TravSafe had a website and was ready to trade within 14 days of Rosenfeld having the initial idea.